-Any international student wanting to study in the USA will require a student visa.
-The process for obtaining an F-1 visa can be fairly time-consuming, so it’s important to have all of the required documentation in place to help simplify the process.
+Any international student wanting to study in the U.S. will need a student visa.
+Because the process for obtaining an F-1 visa can be time-consuming, it is important to have all of the required documentation in place to help simplify the process.
 The following is an F-1 visa application checklist to help you prepare:

 - Visa appointment letter: After filling out the DS-160, you need to schedule a visa appointment.
 Visit ustraveldocs.com for a detailed explanation of how to book visa slot.

-- CEAC barcode printout: CEAC stands for Consular Electronic Application Center.
-You will receive the CEAC barcode on the confirmation page of your completed DS-160 form; be sure to print this page and keep it with your records.
+- Consular Electronic Application Center (CEAC) barcode printout: You will receive the CEAC barcode on the confirmation page of your completed DS-160 form; be sure to print this page and keep it with your records.

-- SEVIS fee receipt: You will need to submit a SEVIS (Student & Exchange Visitor Information System) Form I-901 and pay the fee.
+- Student & Exchange Visitor Information System (SEVIS) fee receipt: You will need to submit a SEVIS Form I-901 and pay the fee.
 Keep a copy of your SEVIS fee receipt.

-- Photograph: There’s no need for a photograph‑your photo will be taken in the OFC appointment.
+- Photograph: There is no need for a photograph—your photo will be taken when you go for your appointment.

-- Passport: Original valid passport.
+- Passport: Have your original valid passport.
 Your passport should be valid for at least six months beyond your interview date.

 - Form I-20 and a letter of admission: Check the Form I-20 to make sure that your name and date of birth is listed and spelled correctly.
 If it is not correct, contact the school official who sent you the Form I-20 and have it replaced.